Programme

 Objectives

-This course aims to introduce tools and concepts of optimization and mathematical programming and to showcase how they can be used to formulate, solve and analyse real decision problems in order to enhance decision-making skills.
+This course aims to introduce tools and concepts of optimisation and mathematical programming and to showcase how they can be used to formulate, solve and analyse real decision problems in order to enhance decision-making skills.
 Examples are used to illustrate the practical use of modelling tools to improve management practice.

 -